 India sciatica is a topic of interest to many of the site readers, since India is a nation plagued by an epidemic of back pain and related lower body symptoms, such as sciatic nerve pain.
-So many Indian readers write in to the site asking questions, so I thought it only right to include this topic as a means of answering some of the many queries which come in every day.
+So many Indian readers write in to the site asking questions, so we thought it only right to include this topic as a means of answering some of the many queries which come in every day.
 Remember, you can usually find the answer to any question right here on the site.
 Just use the search function.

 This article will provide guidance to readers in India